Roba-Osylan/ESP32_AP-STA-Mode_ArduinoIDE/README.md

 # Setting the ESP32 in AP-STA Mode

-The program is uploaded under the name "ESP32-Test1".
+The program is uploaded under the name "ESP32-Test1" to be tested during the SYNC mission.